Home / Member Resources / Volunteer: Get Involved!

 Cell & Gene Therapy Products Call for Roundtable Volunteers

-Netherlands Area Biotech (NLab) Discussion Group Call for Committee Members
+DC Discussion Group (DCDG) Call for Committee Members

 Are you interested in getting more involved with CASSS?
-The Netherlands Area Biotech (NLab) Discussion Group Committee is currently seeking volunteers to fill open positions within the Organizing Committee.
+The DC Discussion Group Committee (DCDG) is currently seeking volunteers to fill open positions within the Organizing Committee.
 Participation in the Committee is an incredible way to connect with CASSS members, collaborate with peers, and develop programs that directly support the mission and objectives of CASSS.

 Committee member contributions will vary throughout the year; however, this position will require two to four hours of your time per month.
-If you live in the Netherlands and are interested in joining the NLab Committee, please contact Mikaela Sanford (msanford@casss.org) for more information.
+If you live in the Washington D.C. metropolitan area and are interested in joining the DCDG Committee, please contact Mikaela Sanford (msanford@casss.org) for more information.

 Couch Chats Call for Facilitators